larksuite/rsmpeg/README.md

 Using [vcpkg](https://github.com/microsoft/vcpkg) to manage ffmpeg dependencies may be easier as all the configuration is included in your `Cargo.toml`.
 This is especially handy for users who download your project as they can build all necessary dependencies by running a single command.
-Care that by using this method building ffmpeg may take a lot of time, although after the first time the generated libraries files may be cached.
+Care that by using this method building ffmpeg may take a lot of time, although after the first time the generated library files may be cached.

 To begin, install the [cargo-vcpkg](https://github.com/mcgoo/cargo-vcpkg) tool: